HumanSignal/label-studio-ml-backend/README.md

 ## What is the Label Studio ML backend?

 The Label Studio ML backend is an SDK that lets you wrap your machine learning code and turn it into a web server.
-You can then connect that server to a Label Studio instance to perform 2 tasks:
+The web server can be then connected to Label Studio to automate labeling tasks and dynamically retrieve pre-annotations from your model.

+There are several use-cases for the ML backend:

-- Dynamically pre-annotate data based on model inference results
+- Pre-annotate data with a model
+- Use active learning to select the most relevant data for labeling
+- Interactive (AI-assisted) labeling
-- Retrain or fine-tune a model based on recently annotated data
+- Model fine-tuning based on recently annotated data

 If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
 Instead, you can [import preannotated data](https://labelstud.io/guide/predictions.html).

-## How it works

-1. Get your model code
-2. Wrap it with the Label Studio SDK
-3. Create a running server script
-4. Launch the script
-5. Connect Label Studio to ML backend on the UI

 ## Quickstart